Instagram Announces New Artificial Intelligence Feature To Combat Bullying

 Being a teen isn't easy, and when you throw social media into the mix it can get even trickier.
-Apps like Instagram and Snapchat have made online bullying even more prevalent for the age group — in fact, 33% of middle schoolers and 30% of high schoolers say that they've experienced online bullying in the last year, according to the National Center For Education Statistics.
+Apps like Instagram and Snapchat have made online bullying even more prevalent for the age group — in fact, it is estimated that 5.4 million young people in the UK have been the victims of cyberbullying.
 Instagram is trying to change that.

 Earlier this year, Instagram rolled out a feature powered by artificial intelligence that warns users when their comments may be considered harmful or offensive and gives them a chance to delete or reword the remark (or leave it unchanged).
 Now, the app is expanding this feature to include warnings for in-feed photo and video posts as well.